mattbierner/blog.mattbierner.com/_posts/2014-02-07-adding-state.md

 };
 ```

-The updated version of `appk` threads the state though the continuations.
+The updated version of `appk` threads the state through the continuations.

 ```js
 var appk = function(k, x, ctx) {